-It is important to carefully review the requirements of each of the applicable review agencies and departments prior to submitting applications for plan reviews and permits.
+It is essential to carefully review the requirements of each of the applicable review agencies and departments before submitting applications for plan reviews and permits.
 Incomplete applications for permits will cause delays in the timelines for the overall plan review processes and the issuance of permits.

 Note: an application alone does not constitute a permit and work in any manner must not begin without the issuance of a permit.
 Work performed without a permit is a violation of state law and is prosecutable to the fullest extent according to the applicable ordinances and regulations.
 Additionally, the county assesses additional fees for work performed without an issued permit.

 Applicants or their designees may submit a permit application:

 Note: After submitting a permit application, you will be given a tracking number with your application number on it.
 Please keep this number and refer to it when inquiring about the status of your application or requesting permits and inspections.